kelibst/movieis_king/README.md

 # movieis_king
 A basic React and Redux movies app.
 It displays base on categories selected by the user.

+The webapp should have at least 2 types of pages:

+- one page with a list of items that could be filtered by some parameters;
+- one page for the item details;

 - Basic movies app
 - Users can:
     - See all recent movies